vechain/vevote/docs/VeVote.md

 ## 🗳️ What Is VeVote?

 **VeVote** is VeChain’s official decentralized governance system.
-It allows holders of eligible **VeChain Nodes**—or wallets with delegated Nodes—to vote on proposals that shape the ecosystem’s future.
+It allows **endorsers of Authority** Master Nodes, holders of eligible **Stargate NFTs**—or wallets with delegated Stargate NFTs—to vote on proposals that shape the ecosystem’s future.

 From protocol upgrades to community initiatives, VeVote ensures decision-making is **transparent**, **fair**, and **decentralised**.